cn0047/stash/ed/t/d.tdd.md

 Does the whole system work?

-Acceptance criteria come in many different varieties; for one thing, they can be functional or nonfunctional.
+Acceptance criteria come in many different varieties, for one thing, they can be functional or nonfunctional.
 Nonfunctional acceptance criteria include things like:
 **capacity**, **performance**, modifiability, **availability**, **security**, usability, and so forth.
 The key point here is that when the acceptance tests associated with a particular story or requirement pass.